zcorleissen/documentation/source/faq.rst

 What are the details of the free promotional offer?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This promotional offer is only available to NEW ObjectRocket for MongoDB customers.
-Only 5GB sharded instances qualify for this promotional offer.
+This promotional offer is only available to NEW ObjectRocket for MongoDB customers and/or NEW ObjectRocket for Redis customers.
+Only 1GB Mongo Replica Sets, 5GB sharded (single shard) Mongo instances, and 512MB Redis instances qualify for this promotional offer.

 This promotional offer starts on Dec.
 1, 2013 and ends Dec.
 31st 2014.
-NEW customers that sign up for ObjectRocket services during the promotional period will receive a single 5GB shard free of charge for the FIRST 30 days upon sign up.
-After the end of the 30 days or if additional plans are added, standard fees for all ObjectRocket services will apply.
+Customers that sign up for the ObjectRocket for Mongo service for the FIRST time during the promotional period will have the option to receive either a single 1GB Mongo replica set or a single 5GB shard free of charge for the FIRST 30 days upon sign up.
+Customers that sign up for the ObjectRocket for Redis service for the FIRST time during the promotional period will receive a 512MB Redis Instance free of charge for the FIRST 30 days upon sign up.
+After the end of the 30 days or if additional plans are added, standard fees for ObjectRocket services will apply.

 Your account is not billed until the end of each 30-day service period,